RomaZykov/jetpack-compose-design-patterns/readme.md

 **Sample Scenario**

 How about doing this in an actual application, package, etc. How can we implement it?
 Let's look at it.
-Consider a Flutter application that processes different types of user input (gestures, button clicks, text input).
+Consider a Jetpack Compose application that processes different types of user input (gestures, button clicks, text input).
 The application can use the Chain of Responsibility model to process these inputs.

 The **Handler** interface, which forms the basis of the Chain of Responsibility pattern, defines the basic methods that each **Concrete Handlers** class must implement.
-In Flutter, this is usually done in the form of an abstract class.
+In Jetpack Compose, this is usually done in the form of an abstract class.
 In our case, **InteractionHandler** will be our **Handler** * *abstarct** class.
 This abstract class will be inherited by **Concrete Handlers**'s. * *setNextHandler** will be a method to establish connections between chains.
 In this way, when an